abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/executeclasses.md

 # executeclasses

-The executeclasses defines the resources for the desktop pods and for applications.
-`executeclasses` defines how to adjust the resources for your pods either by creating rules or by allowing your users to select from the resources already defined.
-The executeclasses is a dictionary, each entry describes the resources.
+The `executeclasses` configuration defines resource profiles for desktop pods and application containers.
+It allows you to control resource allocation either by defining static rules or by letting users select from a predefined set of profiles.
+The `executeclasses` value is a dictionary; each entry describes a resource profile.

 ## `executeclasses` dictionary